 4. Is there a list of Degrees which ECDA recognises?

-ECDA does not accredit nor recognise early childhood degree or master programmes as the highest qualification required to be certified as a preschool teacher in Singapore is the Diploma in Early Childhood Care & Education – Teaching / WSQ Professional Diploma in Early Childhood Care and Education (WSQ PDECCE) or equivalent.
+ECDA does not accredit nor recognise early childhood degree or master programmes as the basic qualification required to be certified as a preschool educator in Singapore to teach children between 18 months and 6 years old is the Diploma in Early Childhood Care & Education – Teaching (DECCE-T), WSQ Professional Diploma in Early Childhood Care and Education – Teaching (WSQ PDECCE-T) or equivalent.